 If you think you have a sprain or strain, stop what you’re doing right away.
 This helps avoid more injury.
 The treatment process is like that used for knee injuries.

-• Put a stop to the activity.
+- Put a stop to the activity.

-• Wrap the injured area with a bandage and apply ice for up to 20 minutes.
+- Wrap the injured area with a bandage and apply ice for up to 20 minutes.
 Allow it to warm for two hours before reapplying the ice.

-• Elevate the injured area to lessen swelling.
+- Elevate the injured area to lessen swelling.
 Also, see a doctor for evaluation.

-5. Rotator Cuff Injuries
+5. Caring for a Rotator Cuff Injury

 Muscles and tendons in the shoulder make up the rotator cuff.
 It often injureds in older adults.
 Acute injuries cause a snapping sensation, sharp pain, and arm weakness.
 Rest the affected arm and avoid movement.
 Then, get a medical evaluation to check the severity.

-6. Cuts and Abrasions
+6. How to Treat Cuts and Scrapes

 Cuts and scrapes often happen in sports.
 They can be as small as minor scrapes or as serious as severe injuries.
 Clean uncontaminated wounds with soap and water, then cover them with a bandage.
 Applying ice helps reduce swelling and inflammation.